tytydraco/yessleep/out/Our_Search_for_a_Missing_Teen_Uncovered_the_Bayous_Horrifying_Secret_Part_4.md

 "Mon Dieu, je vous en supplie, non !"
 (My God, I beg you, no!) she murmured, voice barely above a whisper, disbelief etched into every word.
 The quiet bayou was pierced by a heartbreaking scream as she crumpled to the ground, the weight of the evidence in my hand hitting her like a tidal wave.

-Time seemed to stretch, and everything became a disorienting blur.
+Time seemed to stretch, and everything became a disorienting haze.
 The world around me muffled, and the weight of the moment bore down on me, making it hard to breathe.
 My vision tunneled, focusing solely on Therese's tear-streaked face.

 I could distantly hear Therese's anguished sobs, broken up by desperate prayers in French, each word heavy with pain.
 Ash quickly moved to her side, wrapping an arm around her shoulders, trying to offer solace in a situation that defied understanding.